adjust/cocos2dx_sdk/doc/android/eclipse.md

 2. Import the library project into your Eclipse workspace.
 Click `File > Import`, select `Android > Existing Android Code into Workspace`, and browse to the copy of the library project to import it.

-3. In your app project, reference Google Play services library project.
+3. In your app project, reference the Google Play Services library project.
 See [Referencing a Library Project for Eclipse][eclipse-library] for more information on how to do this.

-   You should be referencing a copy of the library that you copied to your development workspace.
+   You should reference the copy of the library that you made in your development workspace.
 You should not reference the library directly from the Android SDK directory.

-4. After you've added the Google Play services library as a dependency for your app project, open your app's manifest file and add the following tag as a child of the `manifest` element:
+4. After you've added the Google Play Services library as a dependency for your app project, open your app's manifest file and add the following tag as a child of the `manifest` element:

     ```xml
     <meta-data android:name="com.google.android.gms.version"